 This is the post-recovery from alcohol after one has completed rehabilitation and has been sober for a certain amount of time.
 Rehabilitation and rehab will not have much aftercare provided.

 The purpose of this is to let the alcoholics heal from the harmful effects of alcohol and their experiences and help them to improve their life.

 How Do I Recognise the Signs of Relapse?

-A return or a "slip" to an alcoholic lifestyle of binge drinking is called a relapse, and there are many signs that a loved one may fall into relapse.
+A return or a "slip" to an alcoholic lifestyle of binge drinking is called a relapse, and there are many recognisable signs of relapse of a loved one.